 - Finding dentists that accept Medicaid requires a few extra steps and critical considerations.

 - Finding dentists that take Medicare involves yet another strategy for necessary care

 Also, your dental might plan might not be a PPO and could have a design that does not feature contract rates.
 Then, your dentist might “accept” your insurance, but that does not equal being in-network.

-Dentists often charge whatever they like, and the local market will support because the insurance plan permits this billing practice.
+Dentists often charge whatever the local market will support because the insurance plan permits this billing practice.
 Dental plans do not all work the same way.

 Instead, the industry markets a wide array of designs that do not always include a contracted amount.

 - Table of Allowance (Supplemental) designs pay a set amount per procedure independent of what the dentist charges

 - Indemnity (traditional) plans reimburse a percentage of charges based on the Usual Customary and Reasonable (UCR) fees for a local area